jb162/Midterm-Project/README.md

 We grouped the movies based on streaming platform and perfomed a value count to calculate the number of movies.
 We used a bar chart to show the values.

--We found that Amazon's Prime Video has the hihgest number of movies at 4100, Netflix(3550), Hulu(943) and Disney+(922).
+-We found that Amazon's Prime Video has the highest number of movies at 4100, Netflix(3550), Hulu(943) and Disney+(922).

 Analysis 3: Movie Rating